Caserta-Concepts/BDW-in-30min/README.md

 ============

 #High Level Process
 This should be fairly complete.
-Let me know if you run into any issues.
+Let me know if you run into any issues that a good google search can't solve :)

+Note that this exercise should cost u about 10 bucks if you are careful about terminating the machines you start up when complete.
+Each EMR run will be just a couple bucks, depending on how you size redshift it will be between 1 and 4 bucks per hour to sustain a running cluster.
+Also - while ur at it check [free tier](http://aws.amazon.com/free/) benefits, there is alot of good tech to play with for free!

 ##Setup